 The Department of Architecture offers fully-accredited professional degree programs in Architecture (B. Arch. and M.Arch. - accredited by the National Architectural Accrediting Board) and Interior Architecture (B.I.
 Arch. and M.I.Arch - accredited by the Council for Interior Design), and is home to more than 700 students.
 We also offer post-professional degrees: a Master of Science in Architecture, Master of Science in Interior Architecture, and a Ph.D. program in Sustainability.

 We offer numerous study abroad opportunities in Italy, Japan, Germany, Finland, and Denmark.
-For those wanting real-world building experience, designBridge is an interdisciplinary, student-run group in the School of Architecture and Allied Arts that provides design and design-build services for non-profit community organizations.
+For those wanting real-world building experience, designBridge is an interdisciplinary, student-run group in the College of Design (formerly the School of Architecture and Allied Arts) that provides design and design-build services for non-profit community organizations.
 Cultivating a forum for dialogue and networking opportunities between students and professionals practicing ecological and sustainable design, the student-led Ecological Design Center hosts the H.O.P.E.S.
 Holistic Opportunities for Planet Earth Sustainability Conference each spring.

 Undergraduate architecture and interior architecture students often choose minors (and sometimes a double major) offered by other colleges and schools at the UO.
 The most popular are: business, international studies, music, Italian, Spanish, Japanese, Chinese, German, French, dance, theater, ethnic studies and environmental studies.